 Explain, in detail, an experience you've had in the past 3 to 4 years related to your first-choice major.
 This can be an experience from an extracurricular activity, in a class you’ve taken, or through something else.
 (150 words)

-My most memorable experiencewas a project that I worked on with BAWABALI – a Bali-based animal welfare NGO.
-The objective was to develop an automatic animal feeder for one of BAWABALI’s dog shelters.
+In [year], I worked together with BAWABALI – a Bali-based animal welfare NGO to develop an automatic animal feeder for their dog shelter.

-I began with designing the feeder by referring to existing household dog-feeders and putting my thoughts through simple sketches on isometric paper and then moved on to CAD-3D mockup design showing the main feature consisting of a wide feeding area for 4 dogs, detachable containers for easy refill, and solar panels.
-A couple of discussions and redesigning later with the BAWABALI team, we finally reached an agreement on the dimensions, materials, and configurations that fit their shelter.
-Several trials-and-errors later until the prototype is working properly, we proceed to the testing phase at the shelter.
-We were delighted to see that the feeder works and BAWABALI can deploy more teams to the field to rescue more animals in Bali.
+I started with designing the feeder by referring to existing household dog-feeders and drawing simple sketches on isometric paper.
+I then moved on to CAD-3D mock-up design showing the feeding area, containers, and solar panels.
+After discussions and redesigning with the BAWABALI team, we finally reached an agreement on the specifications.
+A few trial and errors later, we were delighted that the prototype started working properly.
+With the automatic feeder’s help, BAWABALI can deploy more teams to the field to rescue more animals in Bali.

 By pushing the boundaries of my imagination, I created something unique.
-Not only was I able to practice my engineering skills, but I was also able to channel into building a device that can make a difference in the animals’ life.
+Not only was I able to practice my engineering skills, but I was also able to channel it into building a device that can make a difference in the animals’ life.

 Describe your personal and/or career goals after graduating from UIUC and how your selected first-choice major will help you achieve them.
 (150 words)